peetkes/dhf-pipes-docker/README.md

 ````
 docker-compose -f docker/docker-compose.yml up
 ````
+Go to the MarkLogic Admin UI on http://localhost:8001 and setup the node

 Go to the QuickStart application on your browser by default this will be at http://localhost:9080 unless you've change the quickStartPortMapping value in your .env file.

+If it is a first time run, you need to install the dhf project by navigating to the /project folder and select the docker environment.

 Set the MarkLogic host to ${stackName}.dhf.local.
 For example, if you set stackName to be "test" in the .env file, set it to test.dhf.local